Padron – Santiago de Compostela

 “Cruceiro do Francos” – one of the oldest wayside crosses in Galicia

-Amazing walkways through more woodlands
+Amazing paths through more woodlands

 The last distance way marker we saw before Santiago … 3.4km